 The Cost Proposal must be submitted on the form provided in this document.
-Only one copy of the Cost Proposal need be submitted and must be submitted separately for the technical proposal.
+Only one copy of the Cost Proposal need be submitted and must be submitted in a separate, sealed envelope.
 No portion of the Cost Proposal shall be included within the body of the proposal.
 Failure to comply with this requirement may cause the state to reject the bid or proposal as non-responsive, or cancel the contract.